 SG: There are a lot of really good policy-focused organizations and individuals working on clean energy and climate in the U.S., but there aren’t a lot of strategic communications groups doing what Generation180 is doing through creative storytelling and visual design.
 Our mission is to inspire everyone to take action on clean energy and we’ve found that tapping into issues like putting solar on schools and getting more electric cars on the road are two effective ways to address the biggest sources of carbon pollution.

 We are a group that consistently punches above our weight, so to speak.
 We still only have 16 people on staff at Gen180, yet we’ve racked up national awards for every program area, received presidential recognition for our solar schools and national drive electric pledge, and developed partnerships with major players in the auto, music, and sports worlds.
-The messages we’re putting out there and the creative ways we’re doing it through equipping comedians with clean energy info, making microgrants to Latinx influencers, or hosting a sweepstakes for an F150 Lightning are all out of the box projects that have required our team to continually innovate, pivot, and adapt.
+The messages we’re putting out there and the creative ways we’re doing it through equipping comedians with clean energy info, making microgrants to Latin American influencers, or hosting a sweepstakes for an F150 Lightning are all out of the box projects that have required our team to continually innovate, pivot, and adapt.
 We can do that because we’re a small, nimble team, but we also think the pilot programs we’ve tested are ready to be scaled at a much broader level.
 We’re showing that being a clean energy ambassador is for everyone and we want all Americans to see themselves in this work.

 My overall approach is to scale what’s already been built.
 We have a strategic process for our work, we pilot great campaigns, make adjustments as necessary to achieve greater impact, and then take our lessons learned and scale these initiatives to new communities and states.